gravitational/teleport/docs/5.0/trustedclusters.md

 ```

 ### Updating Cluster Labels

-Teleport lets administrator of root clusters the ability to control cluster
+Teleport gives administrators of root clusters the ability to control cluster labels.
-labels.
-Letting leaf clusters propagate their labels creates a problem of
+Allowing leaf clusters to propagate their own labels could create a problem with
 rogue clusters updating their labels to bad values.

-An, administrator of root cluster control the labels
+An administrator of a root cluster can control a remote/leaf cluster's
-using remote clusters API without fear of override:
+labels using the remote cluster API without any fear of override:

 ```bash
 $ tctl get rc